finos/legend-sdlc/docs/re-architecture.md

 existing test suites as the net, and it is where the TCK should begin to grow (initially run against GitLab-mocked and FS backends in-repo).
-*Reserved seam S1 (config-options plan):* while the L0 config model and the updater are open here, introduce the namespaced `getStructureConfiguration()` / `getExtensionConfiguration()` bags (the two existing flat booleans can live there behind their now-deprecated getters) and do **not** add further top-level config booleans — this avoids re-migrating `project.json` later.
+*Reserved seam S1 (config-options plan):* while the L0 config model and the updater are open here, do **not** add further top-level config booleans or design new updater API around the two existing flat ones — new version-/extension-scoped options wait for the namespaced `getStructureConfiguration()` / `getExtensionConfiguration()` bags.
+The bags themselves are introduced by the config-options plan *together with their persistence* (its §4.2/§4.7), not here: landing them ahead of persistence would require suppressing their serialization at L0, and `legend-sdlc-model` takes no dependencies (decided 2026-07-09, after a first implementation added `jackson-annotations` for exactly that suppression and was reverted).
 *Reserved seams R1 (part 2) and R2 (layout-reconciliation plan):* as the updater lands in L3, preserve the single write-side dispatch point so a declarative build-and-reconcile path can sit beside the imperative one without touching callers; and as the TCK begins to